Remortgage For Debt Consolidation – Updated May 2026

 When the current market value of your property exceeds the total amount you’ve borrowed against it.
 So if you mortgaged at £100,000 and your property’s market valuation is less than that, you have negative equity.
 This is not good.
 Think of it this way…

-If you were to sell up your house today and get the full market value price for it, would it be enough to pay the money that’s secured against it?
+If you were to sell your house today and get the full market value, would it be enough to pay off the money secured against it?

 If the 2008 financial crisis taught us anything, it’s that we cannot rely on the housing market for price growth.
 Always remember your property valuation can decrease as well as increase.
-In the past, people have been known to remortgage to pay off bad debt, relying on the home’s value to increase and that’s not happened, which as a result placed them in negative equity because they’ve borrowed more than their home is worth.
+In the past, people have been known to remortgage to pay off bad debt, relying on the home’s value to increase, and that has not happened, which as a result placed them in negative equity because they’ve borrowed more than their home is worth.

 Positive equity is:

 Where you want to be, consider this as your long-term financial goal.
 Positive equity is when you own more than you owe.
-If you still have £80,000 outstanding on your current mortgage, with a home valuation of £100,000, you’d have £20,000 positive equity.
+If you still have £80,000 outstanding on your current mortgage and your home is valued at £100,000, you’d have £20,000 in positive equity.

 Understanding Loan-to-Value (LTV) For Remortgaging and How That Relates To Equity and Your Remortgage For Debt Consolidation

-Low LTVs deliver the biggest savings and are typically only available to those with extremely good credit scores because those are low risk to lenders, therefore they offer the cheapest interest rates.
+Low LTVs deliver the biggest savings and are typically only available to those with extremely good credit scores because those are low risk to lenders, and they offer the cheapest interest rates.

 Low LTVs are considered to be under 70%.

-At the Mid-Range level, rates are competitive so the repayments are manageable.
-LTV ratios in the Mid-Range are up to 80% LTV.
+At the Mid-Range level, rates are competitive, so the repayments are manageable.
+LTV ratios in the Mid-Range range from 80%.

-The highest LTV is 90% currently, meaning you cannot borrow your home’s entire market value, including your existing mortgage when you’re remortgaging.
+The current LTV is 95%, meaning you cannot borrow the full market value of your home, including your existing mortgage, when you’re remortgaging.

 Therefore, if your property were worth £100k, the total maximum borrowing, including your existing mortgage, would be £90k.
 If your current mortgage is £85k, then the most you could consolidate in the current market would be £5k.
-If your house was worth £200k and your current mortgage was £110k, then you could borrow up to £180k, so a further £70k would be available.
+If your house was worth £200k and your current mortgage was £110k, you could borrow up to £180k, leaving a further £70k available.

 NOTE: These figures are all approximate.
-An illustration showing exact figures specific to you will be given in the research & application stage of your enquiry, through an official Key Facts Illustration.
+An illustration showing exact figures specific to you will be provided during the research & application stage of your enquiry, via an official Key Facts Illustration.

 When we’re referring to savings, we’re discussing savings to monthly outgoings.
 As discussed earlier, this isn’t paying off bad debts entirely.
 It’s a form of consolidation, which is essentially taking your high (or higher) interest loans, consolidating them all and putting them onto the lowest loan possible, which is always a mortgage.
-It’ll stretch your payment terms, which is why it’s extremely effective at lowering your monthly costs, but it does have the potential of you possibly paying more in the long term because the payment periods are extended.
+It’ll stretch your payment terms, which is why it’s extremely effective at lowering your monthly costs, but it also has the potential to make you pay more in the long term because the payment periods are extended.

 The example given above notes that we’ve used an indicative savings percentage of 4%.
-Remortgaging rates are variable because they depend on the equity in your property and the LTV rate available.
+Remortgaging rates vary because they depend on your property’s equity and the available LTV.
 Getting a much lower rate than the illustrative 4% is possible.

 The table below shows you examples (nationwide debt consolidation mortgage) of how the payment periods affect your monthly outgoings: